 Enter the repository that you want OnToology to track.
 At the moment we only support user repositories.
 If you have an organization repository (or a repository that is not under your repository) you can fork that repository and add the fork url (your-username/the-repo-name).

 If it is your first time, OnToology will redirect you to GitHub.
-This is to authorize OnToology to track your repository.
+This step is needed to authorize OnToology to track your repository.

 By clicking on "Authorize Application", you authorize OnToology to track your repository.

-Once you make a change to any of your ontologies (in the tracked repository) and push these changes, OnToology will (re)generate the resources (documentations, diagrams and evaluation report) and will create a pull request with these resources.
+Once you make a change to any of your ontologies (in the tracked repository) and push these changes, OnToology will (re)generate the associated documentation, diagrams and evaluation reports; and will create a pull request for your approval.

-You have to click on the pull request generate by OnToology so see the changes and merge it to your repository
+Next, you will need to click on the pull request generate by OnToology so see the changes and merge it to your repository.

 Click on the "Merge pull request" button to accept the generated resources to your repository.

-GitHub require you to confirm the pull request to accept the changes (resources generated by OnToology).
-To do that you can click on the "Confirm merge" button.
+GitHub requires you to confirm the pull request to accept the changes (resources generated by OnToology).
+Simply click on the "Confirm merge" button.

 All the generated resources are located under a folder called "OnToology" in your repository, the structured of your repository is mimicked inside the "OnToology" folder.